Llangolman: Industry

 The current landscape around the village is entirely rural; the local economy is mostly based on farming (dairy, cattle and sheep) and tourism (bed and breakfasts and rented cottages).
 Of more interest and of historical importance is the slate quarrying industry.
 There is a seam of green slate running roughly east–west along the Taf Valley.
 This slate is of volcanic ash origin and of Ordovician date.
 The slate is generally of a greenish-grey or light blue colour.
 This slate was often used, in addition to roofing, for covering exposed walls to keep out moisture.
 Until the 1970s, the outer walls of Llangolman Farm were covered in hanging slates.

 The slate itself was exploited at least as early as 1860; the largest quarry was Dandderwen quarry (known as Whitland Abbey Slate quarry after the name of the company which exploited it).
 There is some suggestion that the Gilfach quarry may have been worked as early as the 16th century.
 It is also claimed that the slate used on the roof of the Houses of Parliament, when rebuilt in the 1830s, originated from the Gilfach quarry.
 Much of the slate industry went into decline after the 1890s, and by the 1930s most were closed due to competition from cheaper sources.
 Gilfach quarry on the eastern side of the Eastern Cleddau was still in operation until 1987.

 There are many smaller workings dotted amongst the landscape; some of the quarries are in the steep-sided valley that carries the western tributary from Llandeilo that joins the Eastern Cleddau; some are near Llangolman Farm, with one immediately north of the farmhouse.

 Tucker and Tucker published a review of many of the quarries in Pembrokeshire including a number around Llangolman Farm.
-Oddly they failed to mention the quarry to the north of the Farmhouse but do discuss this quarry at some length in their subsequent review.
+They discuss the quarry to the north of the Farmhouse and add further information in their subsequent review.
 They state that this quarry (at SN 110262) was quarried by Lily Quarries Slate and Slab Co.
-Ltd. In their 1979 review, Tucker and Tucker also give more details on the large Gilfach quarry mentioned above.
+Ltd. In their 1979 review, Tucker and Tucker also give more details on the large Gilfach and Dandderwen quarries mentioned above.